-This is a more pronounced hike than voucher sites although the general trend across the board has been that obvious affiliate triggers such as new customer offers and large discounts are driving up baskets as well as attracting new to brand shoppers.
+This is a more pronounced hike than coupon sites, although the general trend across the board has been that obvious affiliate triggers like new customer offers and large discounts are driving up baskets as well as attracting new to brand shoppers.

 Bumper year for Sky

 "It goes without saying that Black Friday is the key trading period of the year, and performance in 2018 is extremely positive.
-We’ve generated YoY growth whilst recording efficiencies in CPA in the first week of our Black Friday Sale."
+We’ve generated YoY growth whilst recording efficiencies in CPA in the first week of our Black Friday Sale.
+A big thanks to Awin and all of our affiliates for their hard work in making this campaign a great success."
 Alex Domzalski, Affiliate Manager, NOW TV

 TI Media discuss their plans for Black Friday 2018

 Awin has seen huge success this year from working closer with some of the traditional media house publishers, and TI Media are one of the best examples of this.

 Emily Ferguson, Head of Fashion Affiliate at TI Media's popular publication Marie Claire, reveals more about how they've been preparing for the event and how the affiliate model has become an increasingly important marketing channel for them.

 2:38pm GMT | 9:38am EST

 The numbers are in, as Black Friday ends in Australia.

 For Commission Factory it's been a storming day across their network with: